Anti-Barney humor: "Georgie Must Die"

+The sitcom Dinosaurs similarly produced a satirical episode, featuring "Georgie", another Barney parody that is an orange hippo, who is idolized by Baby Sinclair, much to the irritation of his siblings and his father, Earl Sinclair.

+"Murder" at Macy's Thanksgiving Day parade

+High winds at the 1997 Macy's Thanksgiving Day Parade caused a balloon replica of Barney to sway out of control into a street light that stabbed a gaping hole into the balloon, which led New York City Police Department officers to tackle the balloon and deflate it with knives and boots; children who witnessed the balloon's destruction cheered on Barney's “death”.
+A video of the incident, uploaded to YouTube in 2013 under the title "Thanksgiving '97.
+The day Barney was killed", proved popular both there and on TikTok.
+Danny Gallagher of the Dallas Observer associates its popularity with the phenomenon of Barney hatred.
+Many commentators humorously characterize the incident as Barney the character having been murdered.

 Music and related video

-One of the first well known anti-Barney songs was Tony Mason's "Barney's on Fire" (often miscredited to "Weird Al" Yankovic, who denied writing the song).
-Although Yankovic did not write "Barney's on Fire", he did mention Barney in the lyrics of the parody song "Jurassic Park" ("...I'm afraid those things'll harm me / 'Cause they sure don't act like Barney...").
-The music video for "Jurassic Park" also includes Barney's head being bitten off by a Tyrannosaurus, who later coughs up the head after receiving the Heimlich maneuver from a Brontosaurus.
-Comedian Stephen Lynch has gained fame from his "Evil Barney Bus Driver" and "Evil Barney Babysitter" audio skits (among others), which he did for Opie and Anthony in 1997 and which have been commonly posted on the Internet.
+One of the first well known anti-Barney songs was Tony Mason's "Barney's on Fire" (often misattributed to "Weird Al" Yankovic, who denied writing the song).

+On Top of da World, the 1999 debut album by California gangsta rapper Lil Italy, includes a brief skit entitled "Fuck Barney", whose narrator, depicted as a young child, describes the dinosaur as a "fat purple bitch".

 An online video created by Ryan Steinhardt in 1998 combines clips from Barney and Friends with the 2Pac single "Hit 'Em Up", designed to give the viewer the impression that Barney and the other characters from the show are rapping.
 The humor is based on the juxtaposition of the actual song's heavy use of profanity and violent content, as opposed to the regular lessons and content on Barney and Friends.

 The animated TV series Garfield and Friends parodied Barney in the episode "The Beast from Beyond".

 Print media

-A small Italian comic book imprint, Parody Press (an imprint of Eternity Comics), released an anthology comic book entitled Kill Barny [sic] in 1994, a collection of short stories and one-page strips depicting the death of the purple dinosaur.
-Several months later, another issue was released under the name Kill Barny Again!, reprinting most of Kill Barny but with some new material pages and a new cover.

 The Mad magazine fold-in for issue #328 asked, "What Single Goal Has Brought Agreement And Unity Among Vastly Different Groups?" and the image, which featured pairs of opposite people proclaiming their support for the answer, folded into a dead Barney with the word "extinct" on it, and the caption then read "Death to Barney".

-A 1994 FoxTrot comic strip features 10-year-old Jason writing a letter to PBS telling them that Barney should be eating the kids after he saw Jurassic Park, to which his friend Marcus says he would watch the show if that happened.

 In May 1994, Michael Viner published a book called Final Exit For Barney.
 It consists of different ways to kill the character, mostly with crude humor.
-The book received mixed reviews.

 The science humor magazine Annals of Improbable Research published, in its 1995 January and February issue, a taxonomical article entitled The Taxonomy of Barney that included X-rays of the character's skeleton.